-Asset Impairment and Close-Store Reserves
+Asset Impairment and Closed-Store Reserves

 We review long-lived assets such as property, equipment, and intangibles on a unit-by-unit basis for impairment when events or circumstances indicate a carrying value of the assets that may not be recoverable, and record an impairment charge when appropriate.
-Closure costs include non-cash restaurant charges such as up-front expensing of unpaid rent remaining on the life of a lease.
+Closure costs include non-cash restaurant charges such as up-front expensing of unpaid rent remaining on the life of a lease offset by assumed sublease income.